Did someone mention free Fitbit tracker?

 How does Live Healthy SG work?

-Live Healthy SG will allow Singaporeans to get a free Fitbit Inspire HR health tracker worth S$158 at no cost.
-In return, users have to sign up for a year-long subscription to Fitbit’s digital wellness platform called Fitbit Premium at S$10 a month, or S$120 in total.
+Live Healthy SG will allow Singaporeans to get a free Fitbit Inspire HR health tracker worth S$158.
+In return, users have to sign up for a year-long subscription to Fitbit's digital wellness platform called Fitbit Premium at S$10 a month, or S$120 in total.
 Fitbit estimates up to 1 million Singaporeans could sign up for the health tracker.

 Fitbit's digital platform will be able to track users' physical activity, sleep, nutrition and heart rate.
 It also offers users a digital coach that will guide them with video workouts and audio coaching, the company’s website stated.